Jack251970/BiFormer-Cifa100/README.md

 ## News

 * 2023-04-11: [object detection code](./object_detection/) is released.
-It achives significantly better results than the paper reported due to a bug fix.
+It archives significantly better results than the paper reported due to a bug fix.

 * 2023-03-24: For better memory and computation efficieny, we are diving into the optimization of BRA with CUDA.
 Please stay tuned.
   - Collaborations and contributions are welcome, especially if you are an expert in CUDA/[cutlass](https://github.com/NVIDIA/cutlass).
 There is a chance to co-author a paper.